diegovester/CSE-4305-Compilers/Notes/Exam Questions/Exam 1.md

 ## Question 3
 **Does a compiler "stick around" after the program is compiled?
 Explain.**
+> No, a compiler typically does not "stick around" or remain active while a program it compiled is executing.
+Once a compiler has translated the high-level source code into machine code or bytecode, its primary role is complete, and it is no longer needed during program execution.

 ## Question 4
 **What is JIT?
 Explain**
-Just-In-Time Compilation
+> Just-In-Time Compilation
 Compilation can be delayed until the last possible moment.
 Allows for handling "on-the-fly" code, optimization based on run-time conditions, etc.

 ## Question 5
 **What is REPL?
 Explain**
-Read-Eval-Print Loop (REPL)
+> Read-Eval-Print Loop (REPL)

-An interactive environment wherein the user types a line at a time which is then evaluated and results displayed.
+> An interactive environment wherein the user types a line at a time which is then evaluated and results displayed.

 - Read: Get Input from user
 - Eval: Determine value